aicenter/FUP/exams/fermat-primality/index.md

   b' = (b \ \texttt{mod}\, (b^\text{upper} - b^\text{lower})) + b^\text{lower}.
 $$

+## Haskell

 Your task is to implement the Fermat Primality Test in Haskell.
+Your file should be called `Fermat.hs`, and you should export the function `primality :: Int -> Int -> State LCG Bool`.
 There are two parts to this task: first, implement the LCG, and then the test itself.

-## Implementation
+### Implementation

 The LCG generator is represented as
 ```haskell